dconlrn/dconlrn.github.io/mlyw.md

 **Break Down:**

-- Variance is really how well the algorithm your using is learning from the data.
+- Variance is really how well the algorithm you're using is learning from the data.
 Maybe certain data sets for whatever reason are just not good or effective at teaching the algorithm how to make predictions (low variance)

 **Characteristics of a high variance model include:**